gvwilson/sdxjs/systems-programming/index.md

 {% include file file='list-dir-function-defined.js' %}

 {: .continue}
+<span i="callback function!conventions for">Node callbacks</span>
-Node callbacks always get an error (if there is any) as their first argument and the result of a successful function call as their second.
+always get an error (if there is any) as their first argument and the result of a successful function call as their second.
 The function can tell the difference by checking to see if the error argument is `null`.
 If it is, the function lists the directory's contents with `console.log`,